 The Company has an agreement with an unconsolidated affiliate to provide management and administrative services, as well as sharing of space.
-For the year ended December 31, 2011 and December 31, 2010, management fee and rental income from the unconsolidated affiliate amounted to approximately \$110,000.
+For each of the years ended December 31, 2012 and 2011, management fee and rental income from the unconsolidated affiliate amounted to approximately \$110,000.